 A TAC common law claim can be brought by a seriously injured TAC claimant.
 The seriously injured claimant seeks common law damages.
 The claimant must show that their injuries were caused by the negligence of another person.

 Negligence – proving liability

-the vast majority of common law damage claims, the wrongdoer or negligent party (“the defendant”) will be indemnified or covered by TAC as the insurer.
-This means that it is the TAC itself, rather than the defendant, who has to pay the damages to the accident victim (“the plaintiff”).
+All Victorian registered (and unregistered) motor vehicles are covered by compulsory third party insurance.
+This insurance is held through the Transport Accident Commission (“the TAC”).
+In most common law damages claims, the negligent party (“the defendant”) will be indemnified by TAC.
+The TAC acts as the person’s insurer.
+Accordingly, it is the TAC, not the defendant, who pays the damages to the accident victim (“the plaintiff”).